Ed (software): Features

-(In)famous for its terseness, ed gives almost no visual feedback, and has been called (by Peter H. Salus) "the most user-hostile editor ever created", even when compared to the contemporary (and notoriously complex) TECO.
+Known for its terseness, ed, compatible with teletype terminals like Teletype Model 33, gives almost no visual feedback, and has been called (by Peter H. Salus) "the most user-hostile editor ever created", even when compared to the contemporary (and notoriously complex) TECO.
 For example, the message that ed will produce in case of error, and when it wants to make sure the user wishes to quit without saving, is "?".
 It does not report the current filename or line number, or even display the results of a change to the text, unless requested.
 Older versions (c.
 1981) did not even ask for confirmation when a quit command was issued without the user saving changes.
 This terseness was appropriate in the early versions of Unix, when consoles were teletypes, modems were slow, and memory was precious.
 As computer technology improved and these constraints were loosened, editors with more visual feedback became the norm.

 In current practice, ed is rarely used interactively, but does find use in some shell scripts.
 For interactive use, ed was subsumed by the sam, vi and Emacs editors in the 1980s. ed can be found on virtually every version of Unix and Linux available, and as such is useful for people who have to work with multiple versions of Unix.
 On Unix-based operating systems, some utilities like SQL*Plus run ed as the editor if the EDITOR and VISUAL environment variables are not defined.
 If something goes wrong, ed is sometimes the only editor available.
 This is often the only time when it is used interactively.